 When employees feel cared for and supported, they go above and beyond for the customers they serve, are strong brand ambassadors, and often contribute innovative ideas that help the company grow.

 Providing employees with timely and relevant customer feedback is the most direct way to engage them in improving CX.
 Customer feedback helps employees to better understand the customer’s needs and personalize the experience they deliver.

 Customers expect nothing less.
-When they contact an organization to resolve an issue, they expect the employee they speak with to have the full background on the issue.
+When they contact an organization to resolve an issue, they expect the employee they speak with to have the full background on their case.
 By connecting your customer feedback to the systems and processes employees already use you can make employees’ lives easier and help them feel empowered to help customers.
 Plus, you’ll ensure that customer issues are dealt with more effectively, helping to deliver a better experience for customers.

 Aligning your customer and employee experience programs is an essential step in transforming your organization around experiences.
-With your people motivated, engaged and enabled, you can deliver positive experiences for your employees, your customers and the business’ bottom line.
+With your people motivated, engaged and enabled, you can deliver positive experiences for your employees, your customers and your business’ bottom line.

 Webinar: Evolving Your CX Program through the Maturity Model

 Seats upright, trays stowed: Virgin Australia takes off with customer-led innovation